-1.333 total acres
+1,333 total acres

 In Timothy Engrav's 2005 book entitled: County Parks of Minnesota, Chester Woods Park was rated 4th under the section entitled: 25 Favorite County Parks.
-Park amenities include a 52 unit campground with 42 electrical hook-ups, two of which are ADA accessible; 9 non-electric sites; one camper cabin; a modern shower/restroom facility centralized in the campground; seven separate and distinct picnic areas with shelters; a paved boat launch, two sets of modern playground equipment and a Natural Playscape; and approximately 15 miles of trails that provide both pedestrian and equine access.
-Within the park, there are over five miles of groomed ski and snowshoe trails, a swimming beach, modern changing and shower facilities, and two ADA accessible fishing piers.
+Park amenities include a 52 unit campground with 41 electrical hook-ups, two of which are ADA accessible; 9 non-electric sites; two camper cabins; two remote canoe-in campsites; a modern shower/restroom facility centralized in the campground; seven separate and distinct picnic areas with shelters; a paved boat launch, two sets of modern playground equipment and a Natural Playscape; and more than 15 miles of trails that provide both pedestrian and equine access.
+Within the park, there are over five miles of groomed ski, winter fat tire bike, and snowshoe trails, a swimming beach, modern changing and shower facilities, and two ADA accessible fishing piers.
 Boat rentals are available featuring kayaks, canoes, paddle boats, and paddle boards.